 “There is no detriment to being compassionate and empathetic in these harm event discussions.
-Apologizing is key.”Traci Poore, Constellation Sr. Risk Consultant
+Apologizing is key.”Traci Poore, Constellation Early Intervention Consultant

 Acknowledging and validating their emotions is also important.
 By acknowledging and validating emotions, patients, residents and family members feel heard and valued.
 When communicating about harm events, be sure to allow the patient, resident and family time to express their emotions and concerns.
 Listen more than you speak and be aware of defensive body posture that can be reflexive on the part of clinicians and care teams.
 Care teams should be careful not to fall into common traps by saying things like, “I understand how you feel” or “I know what you’re going through.”

-Constellation’s new HEAL communication training program provides the opportunity for care teams to practice delivering difficult information about a harm event with care and compassion.
+Constellation’s early intervention communication training program through HEAL provides the opportunity for care teams to practice delivering difficult information about a harm event with care and compassion.
 The training involves a series of role-playing exercises aimed at providing an interactive, hands-on experience for participants reflective of real-life situations.
 The role-playing shows how to put new communication skills into use that without practice can be difficult to do.
 These new communication skills will do even more to build trust and maintain relationships among everyone involved when harm events occur.

 The HEAL Prepare Toolkit